ivanbeknno/ivanbeken.github.io/_posts/2023/08/2023-08-22-opportunities-for-contact.md

 Am I ready\
 And if I do, am I ready to invest emotionally in that relationship?
 To be open-minded.
 And allow myself to be honest.

-Trust is very important.
+Trust is important.
 Showing attention sometimes is not the same as earning trust.\
 Friendship and intimacy are about trust.\
 Trust that I can be sincere and will be heard and accepted, at least to the best of my ability.\
 But not rejected in any way.
 Otherwise, it makes a crack and trust breaks down.\